cytoscape/cytoscape.js/documentation/md/core/collection.md

 ## Details

-This function is useful for starting a collection that may have things added to it.
+This function is useful for building up collections.

 ## Examples